 The Company believes that, to align the interests of the directors of the Company with the interests of the stockholders of the Company, the non-employee directors of the Company should have a financial stake in the Company.
-In 2014, the Company adopted a stock ownership policy for non-employee directors which provides that each non-employee director should own equity in the Company equal to a minimum of 5,000 shares of Henry Schein, Inc. common stock.
+In 2014, the Company adopted a stock ownership policy for non-employee directors which provides that each non-employee director should own equity in the Company equal to a minimum of 10,000 shares (adjusted for the 2017 Stock Split) of Henry Schein, Inc. common stock.
 Non-employee directors should attempt to comply with the minimum shareholding requirement as soon as possible, but not later than May 1, 2019 (five years from the effective date of the stock ownership policy).
 Newly appointed non-employee directors will have five years from the date of their initial appointment to comply with the stock ownership policy.

 Further, as a guideline, non-employee directors may only sell up to one-half of all vested value above the ownership requirement.
 "Vested value" is defined as the value of shares of any class of common stock, shares of vested restricted stock/units, unexercised vested options (held for at least three years from grant date), warrants or rights to acquire shares of common stock and securities that are convertible into shares of common stock.
-Also, a non-employee director's equity in the Company may not be sold until the non-employee director satisfies the Company's Stock Ownership Policy.
+Also, a non-employee director's equity in the Company may not be sold until the non-employee director satisfies the Company's stock ownership policy.

-Upon request, the Nominating and Governance Committee may consider whether exceptions should be made for any non-employee director on whom this requirement would impose a financial hardship or for other appropriate reasons as determined by the Board of Directors.
+Upon request, the Nominating and Governance Committee may consider whether exceptions should be made for any nonemployee director on whom this requirement would impose a financial hardship or for other appropriate reasons as determined by the Board of Directors.

-All non-employee directors are in compliance with the Company's Stock Ownership Policy.
+All non-employee directors are in compliance with the Company's stock ownership policy.